|Intended Audience||Why Private lessons?||Content|

 As the length of time and mode of delivery is decided by the student, the course can go for as long or short as you like and also can be started at any time (See below).

-Why Private/Semi Private Lessons?
+Why Private lessons?

 - Allow enrollees to create a module of study that possesses a high level of flexibility in order to help them achieve their objectives.